AritraNagtheEconometrician/AritraNagtheEconometrician/README.md

 - 👋 Hi, I’m @AritraNagtheEconometrician
 - 👀 I’m interested in econometrics, statistics, and using data to discover truths in the social sciences.
 - 🌱 I’m currently learning how to use R for my statistical analyses and the econometrics of panel data.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to
-- 📫 How to reach me
+- 📫 How to reach me: Email nagaritra6@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: ...

 <!---